ar4/deepwave/SPECIFICATION.md

 1.  **Python Layer**: Provides the public API (`deepwave.scalar`, `deepwave.elastic`, etc.).
 It handles input validation, setup, and wrapping the core logic in `torch.autograd.Function` to enable backpropagation.
 2.  **Ctypes Interface**: A thin layer in `src/deepwave/__init__.py` that uses Python's `ctypes` library to load the compiled C/CUDA shared library and define the function signatures.
 This avoids a direct dependency on the Python C API, making the build process simpler and more robust against Python version changes.
 3.  **C/CUDA Layer**: Contains the high-performance implementations of the wave propagators.
-This code is compiled into a single shared library (`libdeepwave.so` on Linux) that the Python layer calls into.
+This code is compiled into a single shared library (`libdeepwave_C.so` on Linux) that the Python layer calls into.

 ## 2. Code Organization